Double-layered vacuum bubbles and cosmological phase transitions: Mechanism for the formation of double-layered bubbles

 This initial condition ansatz was originally proposed by Jose J. Blanco-Pillado et al.~\cite{Blanco-Pillado:2019xny}, and recent studies~\cite{Pirvu:2023plk} have shown its consistency with numerical simulations of vacuum decay in $1+1$ dimensions starting from a metastable state.
-These simulations demonstrate that an initial Bose–Einstein distribution of fluctuations leads to bubble nucleation with Gaussian-distributed center-of-mass velocities, typically preceded by the formation of oscillons.
-Motivated by this agreement, we adopt the above initial condition in our analysis.
+These simulations demonstrate that an initial Bose-Einstein distribution of fluctuations leads to bubble nucleation with Gaussian-distributed center-of-mass velocities, typically preceded by the formation of oscillons.

-In our simulations, the $1+1$ dimensional setup uses a grid size of $12,000$, with a lattice length of $L/R_0 = 10$.
-In the $2+1$ dimensional setup, the grid consists of 500 points in each dimension, with $L/R_0 = 20$.
+In our simulations,to numerically solve \eq{eom11}, the $1+1$ dimensional setup uses a grid size of $12,000$, with a lattice length of $L/R_0 = 10$.
+In the $2+1$ dimensional setup, to numerically solve \eq{eom21}, the grid consists of 500 points in each dimension, with $L/R_0 = 20$.
 In our simulations, we use a second-order finite difference scheme to discretize the equations.
 The time evolution is advanced using the leapfrog algorithm.
 We choose the timestep $\Delta t$ and lattice spacing $\Delta x$ such that $\Delta t = 0.1 \Delta x$, ensuring numerical stability and accuracy.
-This choice has been demonstrated in Refs.~\cite{Cutting:2018tjt, Cutting:2020nla} to provide excellent energy conservation properties.
+As demonstrated in Refs.~\cite{Cutting:2018tjt, Cutting:2020nla}, this choice provides excellent energy conservation properties.
+In the numerical calculations presented below, the potential parameters in $V(\phi)$ are fixed to the benchmark values used in Fig.~\ref{fig:bubble_profile}.
+We have checked numerical convergence by repeating representative runs with increased resolution, and we find that the resulting field evolutions are consistent within numerical accuracy.